flyingarmageddon/SuperCleverLockscreen/README.md

 ### Requirements

 1. **lightdm**:
-  If you are using debian you have it already.
+  If you are using debian then you probably already have it.
   1.1.
 Install: `sudo apt install lightdm`.
   1.2.
 Change display manger to lightdm: `sudo dpkg-reconfigure lightdm` (ok and next select *lightdm*).